Fees & Insurance

 Per 50-minute session

-OCD, ADHD, disordered eating, anxiety, and complex overlapping presentations.
+For anxiety, OCD, ADHD, disordered eating patterns, depression, trauma, and general individual therapy.
 Insurance accepted in Colorado see below for details by state.

 Couples Therapy